Updated November 15, 2019

 Considering the number of individuals living with the Human Immunodeficiency Virus (HIV) and Acquired Immunodeficiency Syndrome (AIDS), it is essential for massage therapists to understand the prevalence, transmission and support needed for this disease.
 Various state licensing agencies underscore its importance by requiring continuing education in HIV/AIDS.

-According to statistics released in May 2006 by the World Health Organization (WHO), approximately 38.6 million people worldwide were living with HIV/AIDS in 2005.
+According to the World Health Organization (WHO), in 2018 approximately 37.9 million people worldwide were living with HIV/AIDS.
 As the most publicized infectious disease in the western world, there is substantial fear among alternative healthcare practitioners about being in close contact with an infected individual.

 Since HIV is only acquired from blood-to-blood contact, safe and hygienic practices eliminate risk from massaging an HIV client.
 Transmitted through direct blood contact with an infected person; the most common method of transmission is sexual contact.
 Other modes of transmission include needle sharing, blood transfusions and the birth of a child to an infected mother.
 HIV is not spread through casual contact.